blmousee/simpleperf/README.md

     $adb shell run-as com.example.sudogame ls -lh perf.data -rw-rw-rw- 1 u0_a102 u0_a102 4.3M 2016-07-12 20:01 perf.data

-So we have recorded perf.data with 81445 records.
+Now we have recorded perf.data with 81445 records.
 There is a warning about failing to read kptr_restrict.
-It doesn’t matter, only a notification that we can’t read kernel symbol addresses.
+It doesn’t matter in our case, but is a notification that we can’t read kernel symbol addresses.

 ## 6. Report perf.data